likhith562/SmartForge-Agentic-Vehicle-Damage-Intelligence-Platform/README.md

   • YES → insurance form reveals (policy number, claim reason, date)
   • YES → BYPASS_FRAUD=False → full 5-check fraud layer re-runs
   • Fraud badge shows trust score + active flags
+  • Photo re-upload with fraud retry limit:
+      - If the fraud layer flags an image, the user may re-upload a different photo
+      - Maximum 3 attempts enforced (MAX_FRAUD_RETRIES = 3)
+      - On the 3rd failed upload the claim is permanently closed and routed to the Auditor Dashboard with a FRAUD_MAX_RETRIES_EXCEEDED flag
+      - Retry count and all attempt timestamps are persisted to the fraud_report
   • Case status: claim_submitted → fraud_checked → approved/rejected

 Tab 4 — 📊 Executive Summary